-1362 that do not conflict with the rules promulgated by the Supreme 1363 Court or the Administrative Office of Courts.
+Court or the Administrative Office of Courts.

-(6) A certified intervention court may appoint the full- or part-time employees it deems necessary for the work of the intervention court and shall fix the compensation of those employees.
-Such employees shall serve at the will and pleasure of the judge or the judge's designee.

-(7) The Administrative Office of Courts shall promulgate rules and regulations to carry out the certification and re-certification process and make any other policies not inconsistent with this section to carry out this process.

-1373 (8) A certified intervention court established under this 1374 chapter is subject to the regulatory powers of the Administrative 1375 Office of Courts as set forth in Section 9-23-17.

-1376 SECTION 25.
-Section 99-39-5, Mississippi Code of 1972, is 1377 brought forward as follows:

-99-39-5.
-(1) 1378 Any person sentenced by a court of record of 1379 the State of Mississippi, including a person currently 1380 incarcerated, civilly committed, on parole or probation or subject 1381 to sex offender registration for the period of the registration or 1382 for the first five (5) years of the registration, whichever is the 1383 shorter period, may file a motion to vacate, set aside or correct the judgment or sentence, a motion to request forensic DNA testing 1384 1385 of biological evidence, or a motion for an out-of-time appeal if the person claims: 1386
+- 1360 (5) All certified intervention courts may individually 1361 establish rules and may make special orders and rules as necessary 1362 that do not conflict with the rules promulgated by the Supreme - (6) A certified intervention court may appoint the full- or part-time employees it deems necessary for the work of the intervention court and shall fix the compensation of those employees.
+Such employees shall serve at the will and pleasure of the judge or the judge's designee. - 1369 (7) The Administrative Office of Courts shall promulgate 1370 rules and regulations to carry out the certification and 1371 re-certification process and make any other policies not 1372 inconsistent with this section to carry out this process. - 1373 (8) A certified intervention court established under this 1374 chapter is subject to the regulatory powers of the Administrative 1375 Office of Courts as set forth in Section 9-23-17. - 1376 SECTION 25.
+Section 99-39-5, Mississippi Code of 1972, is 1377 brought forward as follows: - 1378 99-39-5.
+(1) Any person sentenced by a court of record of 1379 the State of Mississippi, including a person currently 1380 incarcerated, civilly committed, on parole or probation or subject 1381 to sex offender registration for the period of the registration or 1382 for the first five (5) years of the registration, whichever is the

-1387 (a) That the conviction or the sentence was imposed in 1388 violation of the Constitution of the United States or the 1389 Constitution or laws of Mississippi;

-1390 (b) That the trial court was without jurisdiction to 1391 impose sentence;

-1392 (c) That the statute under which the conviction and/or1393 sentence was obtained is unconstitutional;

-1394 (d) That the sentence exceeds the maximum authorized by1395 law;

-(e) That there exists evidence of material facts, not previously presented and heard, that requires vacation of the conviction or sentence in the interest of justice;

-1399 (f) That there exists biological evidence secured in 1400 relation to the investigation or prosecution attendant to the 1401 petitioner's conviction not tested, or, if previously tested, that 1402 can be subjected to additional DNA testing, that would provide a 1403 reasonable likelihood of more probative results, and that testing would demonstrate by reasonable probability that the petitioner 1404 1405 would not have been convicted or would have received a lesser 1406 sentence if favorable results had been obtained through such 1407 forensic DNA testing at the time of the original prosecution.
+- 1383 shorter period, may file a motion to vacate, set aside or correct - 1384 the judgment or sentence, a motion to request forensic DNA testing - 1385 of biological evidence, or a motion for an out-of-time appeal if - 1386 the person claims: - 1387 (a) That the conviction or the sentence was imposed in - 1388 violation of the Constitution of the United States or the - 1389 Constitution or laws of Mississippi; - 1390 (b) That the trial court was without jurisdiction to - 1391 impose sentence; - 1392 (c) That the statute under which the conviction and/or - 1393 sentence was obtained is unconstitutional; - 1394 (d) That the sentence exceeds the maximum authorized by - 1395 law; - 1396 (e) That there exists evidence of material facts, not - 1397 previously presented and heard, that requires vacation of the - 1398 conviction or sentence in the interest of justice; - 1399 (f) That there exists biological evidence secured in - 1400 relation to the investigation or prosecution attendant to the - 1401 petitioner's conviction not tested, or, if previously tested, that - 1402 can be subjected to additional DNA testing, that would provide a - 1403 reasonable likelihood of more probative results, and that testing - 1404 would demonstrate by reasonable probability that the petitioner - 1405 would not have been convicted or would have received a lesser - 1406 sentence if favorable results had been obtained through such - 1407 forensic DNA testing at the time of the original prosecution.